 To fully enjoy the Cuban experience you should travel with a willingness to expect the unexpected and, above all, an adventurous spirit.
 In our opinion go now and experience this unique destination before it changes.

 In city centres, from Havana to Santiago, ramshackle streets are lined with decaying colonial mansions and art deco towers, while rectangular Soviet apartment blocks dominate the suburbs.
 1950s Cadillacs chug alongside horse-drawn carriages, arthritic rickshaws and sleek diplomats’ saloons, swiftly overtaken by bright yellow eggshells on motorbike chassis.
 Out in the countryside, from the tobacco fields to the Sierra Maestra, the highways are lined with billboards extolling the virtues of the Revolution.

-Most visitors spend some time in Havana, and the capital city is always a good place to start and gain insight into the culture of the island.
+Our tour starts in Havana, the capital city that was once larger than New York City!
+It is always a good place to gain insight into the culture of the island.
 The old town, Habana Vieja, is being painstakingly renovated and many of the colonial palaces have been converted into desirable boutique hotels.
-Others are museums and art galleries containing unrivalled treasures or Revolutionary memorabilia.
+Others are museums and art galleries containing unrivaled treasures or Revolutionary memorabilia.

 On the south coast, Trinidad is one of the best-preserved towns in the Americas and is a UNESCO World Heritage Site.
 It remains in a time warp from the Spanish colony of the 19th century, with its cobbled streets, tiled roofs, wrought-iron railings, churches, palaces and humble dwellings.
 We also visit the beautiful city of Cienfuegos, set on a beautiful bay and filled with historic architecture.